 Traveling Boaters Take Note of ANS Regulations

-North Dakota boaters who are traveling to or through other states or Canadian provinces, are reminded to check the aquatic nuisance species regulations of their destination, to make sure they are in compliance.
+North Dakota boaters traveling to or through other states or Canadian provinces, are reminded to check the aquatic nuisance species regulations of their destination.

 - Clean: remove plants, animals and excessive mud from trailers, hulls, motors and other equipment such as fishing rods.